onewheelskyward/lita-onewheel-aqi/README.rst

 ``config.handlers.onewheel_aqi.api_key``

-It can be procured here: http://airnowapi.org/account/request/
+It can be procured here: http://aqicn.org/api/

+If you're using this in slack, turn off the IRC color codes by using:

+``config.handlers.onewheel_aqi.colors = false``

 Usage
 =====